England in South Africa: How to watch England cricket tour of South Africa in 2019/20

 Date: 16th February

-Begin time: 12:30pm (Sky Sports activities Cricket / Essential Occasion / NOW TV)
+Begin time: 12:30pm (Sky Sports activities Cricket / Fundamental Occasion / NOW TV)

-Sky clients can add particular channels for simply £18 per 30 days or add the entire sports activities package deal to their deal for simply £23 per 30 days.
+Sky clients can add particular channels for simply £18 per 30 days or add the whole sports activities package deal to their deal for simply £23 per 30 days.

-When you don’t have Sky, you possibly can watch the tour by means of NOW TV.
-You will get a Sky Sports activities day cross for £9.99, a week cross for £14.99 or a month cross for £33.99, all with no need a contract.
-NOW TV will be streamed by means of a pc or apps discovered on most good TVs, telephones and consoles.
+Should you don’t have Sky, you may watch the tour via NOW TV.
+You will get a Sky Sports activities day go for £9.99, a week go for £14.99 or a month go for £33.99, all without having a contract.
+NOW TV might be streamed via a pc or apps discovered on most sensible TVs, telephones and consoles.

 - Seize a Sky Sports activities Day Cross for simply £9.99

-Full stay and unique protection of England’s tour of South Africa will probably be broadcast on talkSPORT 2.
+Full stay and unique protection of England’s tour of South Africa will likely be broadcast on talkSPORT 2.

 Darren Gough will current protection alongside an all-star line-up of pundits together with former England celebrity Kevin Pietersen.